RoadJDK/Energy-Star-Night-Bot-2021/README.md

 # Energy Star Night Bot 2021

-A bot to automize the gathering of a ticket for the Energy Air festival
+A bot to automize the gathering of a ticket for the Energy Star Night

 ## Installation